Bring the bronze age to life and discover how metal became the new tool eventually replacing stone.

 Day 1 afternoon looking at lost wax casting techniques.

 During this part of the course you will explore how to work wax into models that you are going to cast into bronze, you will see different types of wax and learn how to shape weld and vent your project,

 After making the model in wax you will be shown how to invest it into a mould for casting.

 Once we are happy that your wax model is well invested, they will be stored overnight to dry out and prepare for burning out and firing on day 2.

-Following this using modern casting sand you will learn how to pack a mould properly into pre-made wooden formers to flat cast bronze artifacts such as knifes, axes.
+Following this, using modern casting sand you will learn how to pack a mould properly into pre made wooden formers to flat cast bronze artifacts such as knives, axes and swords.

 Day 2 Burn out and casting

-Your second day involves warming things up, first you burn out the wax and raise the temperature of the mould to pour into, while this is happening we will mix copper and tin to create our bronze in a crucible using a gas furnace system, this ensures we have molten metal at the exact time we need it.
-Once you have made your project we will clean away any flash or irregularities to produce a finished work of art in bronze.
+Your second day involves warming things up, first you burn out the wax and raise the temperature of the mould, while this is happening we will mix copper and tin to create our bronze in a crucible using a gas furnace system, this ensures we have molten metal at the exact time we need it. once you have made your project we will clean away any flash or irregularities to produce a finished work of art in bronze.